 I know you're interested in SUP fishing, but how does it compare to kayak fishing?
 We'll examine what's similar between them and what's different.

-Now that you know more about paddleboarding for fishing, it's time to choose the right SUP for fishing.
+Now that you know more about paddleboarding for fishing, it's time to choose the right SUP.
 Here are three boards that are highly rated and recommended for fishing.
-Then, we'll discuss what makes each of them unique and what essential considerations you should make.
+Then, we'll discuss what makes each unique and what essential considerations you should make.

 This paddle board is exceptionally well-designed and is the total package, literally!
-It has gone above and beyond in putting together an accessories-heavy paddle board with all the bells and whistles you could want in a fishing paddle board.
+It has put together an accessories-heavy paddle board with all the bells and whistles you could want in a fishing paddle board.

 This premium package includes the following features: